iMoto251/stats-gui/README.md

 1. Install [NodeJS](https://nodejs.org/en/download/)
 2. Open a command prompt in administrator mode
 3. Run the command `npm install --global yarn`
-4. Clone the [no-app](https://github.com/iMoto251/stats-gui/tree/no-app) repository or [download the zip file](https://github.com/iMoto251/stats-gui/archive/refs/heads/no-app.zip) and extract the folder to your desired location
+4. Clone the [repository](https://github.com/iMoto251/stats-gui.git) or [download the zip file](https://github.com/iMoto251/stats-gui/archive/refs/heads/main.zip) and extract the folder to your desired location
 5. Open a command prompt and navigate to the extracted folder
 6. Run the command `yarn` to install the dependencies
 7. After the dependencies are installed, run `yarn start` to start the app